soma9574/signal-ai/SETUP.md

 3. Set environment variables in Railway dashboard:
    - `ANTHROPIC_API_KEY`
    - `SIGNAL_PHONE_NUMBER`
-4. Install signal-cli in Railway environment (may require Docker)
+   - `DATABASE_URL` (use Railway's PostgreSQL service connection string)
+4. Use the provided `Dockerfile` to build the container with `signal-cli` pre-installed:
+   - In Railway, configure your service to use a custom Dockerfile by selecting 'Dockerfile' as the build type and specifying the path to `Dockerfile` in the project root.
+   - Ensure the build context is set to the root of your repository.

-The SQLite database will persist with your Railway deployment automatically.
+The PostgreSQL database will persist with your Railway deployment automatically.